Skip to main content

 Silvia Lindtner

-Associate Professor of Information, School of Information, Associate Professor of Art and Design, Penny W Stamps School of Art and Design and Assistant Professor of Digital Studies Institute, College of Literature, Science, and the Arts Email: [email protected] Phone: 734/936-0671
+Professor of Information, School of Information, Professor of Art and Design, Penny W Stamps School of Art and Design and Professor of Digital Studies Institute, College of Literature, Science, and the Arts Email: [email protected] Phone: 734/936-0671

-Office: School of Information/4384 North Quad Faculty Role: Faculty Potential PhD Faculty Advisor: Yes Personal website Center for Ethics, Society, and Computing
+Office: School of Information/5446 Leinweber Comp Sci & Info Bd Faculty Role: Faculty Potential PhD Faculty Advisor: Yes Personal website Center for Ethics, Society, and Computing News About Silvia Lindtner

 Biography

-Lindtner's research has been awarded support from the US National Science Foundation, IMLS, Intel Labs, Google Anita Borg, and the Chinese National Natural Science Foundation.
+Lindtner’s research has been awarded support from the U.S. National Science Foundation (NSF), IIE (the Institute of International Education), IMLS (Institute of Museum and Library Services), Intel Labs, and Google Anita Borg.
 Her work has appeared at ST&HV (Science, Technology, and Human Values), ESTS (Engaging Science, Technology and Society), SocialText, Women’s Studies Quarterly, China Information, ToCHI, ACM SIGCHI (Human-Computer Interaction), ACM CSCW (Computer Supported Cooperative Work & Social Computing), among other venues.
+In 2020, she was named a Distinguished Member by the ACM, a recognition of “outstanding contributions to the field of computing.”
+Her book Prototype Nation: China and the Contested Promise of Innovation (Princeton University Press, 2020) was awarded the Levenson Prize for China Scholarship post-1900 by the Association for Asian Studies and the Francis L.K.
+Hsu Prize by the Society for East Asian Anthropology (SEAA).

 Pronouns